Case Studies:

 Supply

-NGO (seller) Children’s Eternal Rain Forest covering about 3000 ha of the watershed and owned by the NGO Monte Verde Conservation League (note: MCL owns 22,000ha of forestland in the Tilarán Cordillera).
+NGO (seller) Children’s Eternal Rain Forest covering about 3,000 hectares of the watershed and owned by the NGO, MCL (note: MCL owns 22,000 hectares of forestland in the Tilarán Cordillera).
 A significant proportion of the area is cloud forest.

 Demand

-Private corporate (buyer) La Manguera S.A., operating La Esperanza hydroelectric power plant,(HEP) , located downstream from the Cloud Forest.
+Private corporate (buyer) La Manguera S.A., operating La Esperanza Hydroelectric Power Plant (LEHP), located downstream from the cloud forest.
 Within the watershed, water is only used to produce hydropower.
 Water in the periphery of the HEP is mostly used to supply aqueducts for household consumption and dairy farms.
 Downstream it is used for recreation purposes and for cattle that drink directly from the watercourse of streams and rivers.

 Intermediary